 When asked why he is drawn to managing invasive plants, he notes that managing infestations (even large ones) is more doable than it may first appear.
 With focused effort and regular follow-up, any infestation can be reduced.
 He has personally found that working on invasive plants is also a great way to build community.
 Since he started working on invasive plants, he has met more of his neighbors, and many of them have gotten involved in local management efforts.
 He also finds a community connection online with iNaturalist observers in Vermont and beyond.

-If you enjoy spending time outside, are comfortable with a mobile device, motivated to take action, and would like to be a Mapping for Healthy Forests Superstar (M4HF Superstar) like Tom, contact Elizabeth Spinney for details.
+If you enjoy spending time outside, are comfortable with a mobile device, motivated to take action, and would like to be a Mapping for Healthy Forests Superstar (M4HF Superstar) like Tom, contact the Invasive Plant Program for details.

 The Mapping for Healthy Forests project aims to map and monitor the locations of invasive plants in Vermont, along common points of introduction, like roadways and in shared spaces like parks and town forests.
 With this mapping effort spread across the whole state, towns and land owners will not only know what invasive plants are near their land, but by knowing what plants are just down the road, landowners can know what to look out for to prevent certain species before they’re a problem.